Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: An Example of Mock Data Analysis

 We note that there are numerical artifacts in the {\it Left Panel} of Figure~\ref{fig:mfresult}, which cause the fitted $\rm SNR$ to exceed the detection threshold of 8 even when there are no astrophysical sources.
 Specifically, in the region surrounded by yellow dash-dotted lines, most of the high $\rm SNR_m$ peaks do not represent real parameters of astrophysical sources (except for the four $\rm SNR_m$ peaks highlighted by rectangular boxes in light blue).
 Instead, these peaks are caused by the higher-order harmonics of astrophysical bursting signals.
 Specifically, for a given astrophysical signal with burst period $1/f_{\rm orb}$, all the templates $h_{\rm template}(t)$ with the following orbital frequencies could have high $\rm SNR_m$ in the template fitting:

 Equation~(\ref{eq:fakeharmonics}) can be explained using the property of bursting signals.
 In particular, most of the observed stellar mass bursting systems are expected to have slow orbital evolution (see Section~\ref{sec:astro}), and their GW emission can be characterized by repeated bursts, with a separation of $\delta\tau=1/f_{\rm orb}$ in the time domain.
-For example, when using a template with a burst separation of $2\delta\tau,\,3\delta\tau,\, 4\delta\tau...$ or $\frac{1}{2}\delta\tau,\,\frac{1}{3}\delta\tau,\, \frac{1}{4}\delta\tau...$ to fit the signal, the GW bursts of the template will also match (some of) the bursts from astrophysical sources, thus yielding a high $\rm SNR_m$ in the matched filtering result (note that, in the frequency domain, this effect can be described as the overlapping of harmonics between two signals with different fundamental frequencies, with one fundamental frequency being multiple integer times the other one).
+For example, when using a template with a burst separation of $2\delta\tau,\,3\delta\tau,\, 4\delta\tau...$ or $\frac{1}{2}\delta\tau,\,\frac{1}{3}\delta\tau,\, \frac{1}{4}\delta\tau...$ to fit the signal, the GW bursts of the template will also match (some of) the bursts from astrophysical sources, thus yielding a high $\rm SNR_m$ in the matched filtering result (note that, in the frequency domain, this effect can be described as the overlapping of harmonics between two signals with different fundamental frequencies, with one fundamental frequency being multiple integer times the other one; \xzy{Also, a similar effect has been found in the literature of EMRI data analysis, see, e.g., \citet{Chua_2022}}).

 Additionally, to excite the highest $\rm SNR_m$ peak at a given harmonic frequency $f^{\prime}_{\rm orb}$, the templates need to have most of the GW energy distributed in the same frequency band as the astrophysical source.
 In other words, the template should have a burst frequency that closely matches the astrophysical GW signal (see Equation~(\ref{eq:fpeak})):